square/bazel_maven_repository/README.md

 #### rules_kotlin and maven integration paths

 [rules_kotlin] currently break when running in full sandbox mode (without the kotlin compilation worker).
-Specifically, it misinterpretes paths in the sandbox.
+Specifically, it misinterprets paths in the sandbox.
 Therefore, if using [rules_kotlin] it is crucial to include `--strategy=KotlinCompile=worker` either on the command-line, or in the project's .bazelrc or your personal .bazelrc.
 Otherwise, the annotation processor will fail to find the jar contents for annotation processors such as `Dagger 2` or `AutoValue` or `AutoFactory`.